The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives

 Professors are skilled and many are licensed human services professionals who bring real-world expertise to the courses they teach.

-At this time, residents of the following states may not enroll in the online Bachelor of Science in Human Services in Youth/Family Services program: Florida and Minnesota.
+At this time, residents of Florida may not enroll in the online Bachelor of Science in Human Services in Youth/Family Services program.

 curriculum blends theory and practice, giving you the opportunity to critically